 Writings on Hip Hop

 Love.
-B. L. (accepted).
+B. L. (2014).
 Urban storytelling: How storyboarding, moviemaking & hip hop-based education can promote students’ critical voice.
 English Journal.

-Love, B. L. (accepted) Black masculinity, racism, hip hop swag & teacher beliefs’: What can teachers learn from the death of Trayvon Martin.
+Love, B. L. (2013) Black masculinity, racism, hip hop swag & teacher beliefs’: What can teachers learn from the death of Trayvon Martin.
 The Urban Review.

 Love, B. L. (2011).
 Where are the White girls?
 A qualitative analysis of how six African American girls made meaning of their sexuality, race and gender through the lens of rap.
 In D. Carlson & D. Roseboro (Eds.), The sexuality curriculum: youth culture, popular culture, and progressive sexuality education (pp. 122-135).
 New York: Peter Lang Publishing